guilleojeda/secure-new-aws-account/README.md

 Coming soon:
 - Create IAM User with Administrator Access
 - Billing alerts
+- Email alert for UnauthorizedOperation or AccessDenied logs in CloudTrail

 ## 2: Automated security configurations that require your input (NOT FREE)